Kitware/CMake/Help/command/list.rst

                         [OUTPUT_VARIABLE <output variable>])

-Transforms the list by applying an action to all or, by specifying a ``<SELECTOR>``, to the selected elements of the list, storing result in-place or in the specified output variable.
+Transforms the list by applying an action to all or, by specifying a ``<SELECTOR>``, to the selected elements of the list, storing the result in-place or in the specified output variable.

 .. note::

-   ``TRANSFORM`` sub-command does not change the number of elements of the list.
-If a ``<SELECTOR>`` is specified, only some elements will be changed, the other ones will remain same as before the transformation.
+   The ``TRANSFORM`` sub-command does not change the number of elements in the list.
+If a ``<SELECTOR>`` is specified, only some elements will be changed, the other ones will remain the same as before the transformation.

-``<ACTION>`` specify the action to apply to the elements of list.
+``<ACTION>`` specifies the action to apply to the elements of the list.
-The actions have exactly the same semantics as sub-commands of :command:`string` command.

-The ``<ACTION>`` may be one of:
+The actions have exactly the same semantics as sub-commands of the :command:`string` command.  ``<ACTION>`` must be one of the following:

 ``APPEND``, ``PREPEND``: Append, prepend specified value to each element of the list.